Editing the HOSTS file on Windows, Mac and Linux

 The nameservers you use vary depending on which server you are hosted on as follows: LUNA:...

-We’ve produced a quick video guide on how to get started with Drupal on NetHosted.
-By following...
+We’ve produced a quick video guide on how to get started with WordPress on NetHosted.
+By...